massgov/mayflower/patternlab/docs/a11y-checklist/headings.md

 <a name="context"></a>
 **➣ Yes:** Add context info as visually hidden text for screen reader users.

-📋 Sighted users can get certain context from the page layout, but screen reader users are usually unable to take advantage of it and don't have the same context.
-So, we fill the gap by providing the context information as text.
+📋 Sighted users can get certain context from the page layout, but screen reader users don't have the same context.
+Context info fills the gap for those users.

 > Some pages could have multiple **Contacts** and **Dowloads** headings in a page.
 Make sure each one of them is *uniquely* identifiable.
 >